pypa/packaging.python.org/source/specifications/pylock-toml.rst

 - **Required?**: yes
 - **Inspiration**: :ref:`direct-url-data-structure-vcs`
 - The exact commit/revision number that is to be installed.
-- If the VCS supports commit-hash based revision identifiers, such a commit-hash MUST be used as the commit ID in order to reference an immutable version of the source code.
+- If the VCS supports commit-hash based revision identifiers, such a commit-hash, it MUST be used as the commit ID in order to reference an immutable version of the source code.

+.. _pylock-packages-vcs-subdirectory:
 ``packages.vcs.subdirectory``
 ''''''''''''''''''''''''''''''